ondratra/ondratra/README.md

 # 👋Hi I'm Ondřej,
 **Senior Software Engineer | Open-Source Contributor | Tech Enthusiast**

 🖥️ Welcome to my GitHub profile!
-My name is Ondřej and I'm software developer focused mainly on blockchains, fintech, and automatization.
+My name is Ondřej, and I'm a software developer focused mainly on blockchains, web technologies, and automatization.
+This is where I showcase my open-source work, though much of what I've created over the years is proprietary code for my clients.

 ## My open-source contributions
 *Please login into GitHub for these links to properly work*